bcgov/bcdg/docs/rocketchat/get-help-in-rocketchat.md

     Please give us a link to the source if you followed steps on a StackOverflow thread or read documentation about the problem

 3. Last, please tell us what type of help you’re looking for.
 A solution, link to resources, and/or another way to complete a task?
-Please be very clear so we don’t resort to guessing.
+Please be very clear so we don’t resort to guessing

 ## The 'where'